Looking for the best hosting for WordPress?

 1. Shared WordPress Hosting

-It is popular because of it’s comparatively cheaper rates & easy to use.
+It is popular because of it’s remarkably cheaper rates and easy setup.

 |Easy to start||Performance|